How Well Do You Know Your Character?

 Try this simple exercise.
 With your MC in mind and without hesitating, can you answer the following questions?

-- your MC is in a restaurant, does he/she simply order an appetizer, main and dessert or is your MC more high maintenance, requesting that the fish be baked instead of fried, the onions held and the dressing on the side?
+- MC is in a restaurant.
+Do they order an appetizer, main and dessert?
+Or are they more high maintenance, requesting that the fish be baked instead of fried, the onions held and the dressing on the side?

-- Does your MC arrive fifteen minutes early for everything (i.e. in order to get a good seat) or is your MC late for everything (because he/she always thinks they have plenty of time)
+- Does MC arrive fifteen minutes early for everything in order to get a good seat?
+Or is your MC late for everything because they think they have plenty of time.

-- is your MC afraid of commitment because he/she has abandonment issues which spring from being abandoned at the age of five by a parent?
+- Is MC afraid of commitment because of fear abandonment issues which spring from being abandoned at the age of five by a parent?

 Thanks for this- there’s some really useful advice here!
 I’ve never considered characters in terms of ‘knowing them’ before, but I think it’s a helpful way to connect with them.
 Since reading your post I feel that my characters have been much more believable and seem more like people than constructs- something that I have been striving for for some time now!
 I have started using this technique for all of my characters, not just the protagonist, and have found it to be equally effective.
 I’ll definitely keep pursuing this as I’ve experienced some great results!